Concepts¶

 - Layout - Spacing, alignment, and constraints

-- Input & Focus - Keyboard navigation and focus management
+- Input & Focus - Keyboard and mouse navigation

 - Widget Catalog - Complete widget reference